rabumaabraham/rabumaabraham/README.md

 ### 🚀 What I'm Up To

 - 🤖 Building AI-powered platforms at [Seeno AI](https://www.seenoai.com) for automation and chatbots
-- 🛠️ Creating scalable full-stack apps using Node.js, MongoDB, and Express.js
+- 🛠️ Creating scalable full-stack applications for modern digital experiences
-- 🎨 Designing intuitive user interfaces with React, HTML, CSS, and JavaScript
+- 🎨 Designing intuitive and responsive user interfaces for the web
-- ☁️ Enhancing cloud skills with AWS and deploying apps using modern CI/CD tools
+- ☁️ Exploring cloud deployment workflows and modern DevOps practices
-- 🌍 Contributing to open source and collaborating with global dev communities
+- 🌍 Contributing to open source and collaborating on global tech projects

 🌐 Building responsive web applications with HTML, CSS, JavaScript